How Long Can You Go Without Showering?

 • Keep it gentle: when scrubbing the body, do it gently.
 When drying up, pat the skin with a towel instead of rubbing it on your body.

-• Clean your bathing apparatus: these include towels, loofahs, poufs and others as they easily breed germs.
+• Clean your bathing apparatus: these include towels, loofahs, poufs, and others, as they easily breed germs.

 FAQs